RESEARCH STARTER

 Arguments in favor of political patronage defend it as a means of maintaining an active party organization by offering loyal workers occupational rewards.
 It also gives the ruling party loyal and cooperative employees.
 Supporters say it results in a more effective government because the appointed employees have a stake in helping the elected official in fulfilling his or her campaign promises.
 Those who oppose political patronage point out that such appointments are based on the party’s needs and do not take into consideration the appointee’s qualifications.

 There have been movements in the 2020s to alter the status of some federal civil service employees so that they are exempt from the regular hiring, disciplinary, and firing procedures of federal workers.
-Former President Donald Trump wanted to significantly expand this group of exempt federal employees.
+After being elected in 2016, President Donald Trump wanted to significantly expand this group of exempt federal employees.
 Making these employees exempt means that they could be let go during presidential transitions because their jobs are not protected.
 Many believe this is a threat to national security.
 About two million civil service employees work in national security or in related positions.

 On October 21, 2020, President Trump issued an executive order directing federal agencies to make a list of positions that would be in a new category, Schedule F. These employees included the following: